to Pet Health Network or

 • A complete blood count to screen for infection, inflammation, or anemia

-• Radiographs (x-rays) of the joint
+• Radiographs (x-rays) of the joints and back

 • Joint fluid analysis to help evaluate the cause